Has a teacher or health professional suggested a psychological assessment?

 “I have not not coped well to a big life change or event, should I be getting more help?”

 These types of assessments are used to find out whether a person’s mental health is functioning reasonably well, taking into account their age, life experiences, and environment.
 Using a standardised interview tool, we cover mood episodes, psychotic symptoms, substance use, anxiety disorders, obsessive-compulsive disorder, post traumatic stress disorder, attention-deficit/hyperactivity disorder and adjustment disorder.
 We screen for further issues such as eating disorders.
+If requested, your personality traits can be analysed in relation to what makes you stand out from others and if your differences are extreme and warrant consideration of a personality disorder.

 These assessments often assist in planning treatment.
 We may suggest you complete this assessment if you’ve been referred for counselling and have never been comprehensively assessed.